499-AGmeeting-Team2/499-Main-Project/Activity-Logs/Week-5/Week5.md

 - Install Nodejs and Dependencies

 ## Things need to done before next week
-- Read Handbook provided by client
+- Read Handbook provided by client - Everyone
-- Understanding the source code
+- Understanding the source code - Everyone
+- Make agenda for the next meeting - Client liasion